Skip to contents

 Missing information

-The missing information about the calculation is:
+The missing information about the calculation are:

-2. A frequency filter was used, but properties of the filter are missing
+2. A frequency filter was used, but properties of the filter are missing.

-3. Sensitivity of the sensor, we are now guessing that the Motionlogger had a sensitivity of 0.01 g but without direct proof.
+3. Sensitivity of the sensor: We are now guessing that the Motionlogger had a sensitivity of 0.01 g but without direct proof.

 From personal correspondence with AMI, we learnt that the technique has been kept proprietary and has never been shared with or sold to other actigraphy manufacturers (time of correspondence October 2021).
-Based on the correspondence with AMI we can conclude that even Actiwatch, ActiGraph and other manufacturers who have facilitated the use of 1990s sleep classification algorithms cannot guarantee exact replication of the original studies.
+Based on the correspondence with AMI, we can conclude that even Actiwatch, ActiGraph, and other manufacturers, who have facilitated the use of 1990s sleep classification algorithms, cannot guarantee exact replication of the original studies.

 Our guess on the missing information